frappe/erpnext_documentation/user/manual/en/using-erpnext/articles/attachment-of-files.md

 ### Link

-If you use separate server for files, or use online service like Dropbox or Docs, you can attach file by providing link of a particular file.
+If you use a separate server for files or use online services like Dropbox or Docs, you can attach a file by providing a link to a particular file.

 ![Attachment of Files](/docs/assets/img/using-erpnext/using-attach-files-3.gif)

-`For hosted users, limit of 5 MB is applied on file size.`
+`For hosted users, the limit of 5 MB is applied on file size.`

 Attachment of too many files to documents may affect the performance of your ERPNext account.
 You can set a limit towards the maximum number of attachments that can be added to a document.
 Click [here](/docs/user/manual/en/customize-erpnext/articles/changing-attachment-limits) to learn more about it.